wcm-io-devops/jenkins-pipeline-library/vars/ansible.md

 ## `execPlaybook(Map config)`

-This step can be used to execute a Ansible Playbook.
+This step is used to execute a Ansible Playbook.

 ### Features
 #### `--extra-vars` as JSON